History of the Quran: Traditional history of the Qur'an

-Muhammad's cousin, Ibn Abbas, describes the way in which the final version of the Quran was fixed: "the prophet recited the book before Gabriel every year in the month of Ramadan, and in the month in which he died he recited it before him twice."
-It is believed that toward the end of Muhammad's life a special act of revelation occurred in which a final and complete version of the Quran was created.
+Another story attributed to Ibn Abbas is this; "the prophet recited the book before Gabriel every year in the month of Ramadan, and in the month in which he died he recited it before him twice."
 The term 'recite', which is used here, is referring to the custom where a Quranic scholar recites the entire Quran from beginning to end a number of times before a senior scholar.
 According to this tradition the act of recital is being performed by Muhammad, with the angel Gabriel playing the role of superior authority.
 In one of the hadith Muhammad is recorded as saying: "I leave among you two things of high estimation: the Book of God and my Family."
 Some scholars argue that this provides evidence that the Quran had been collected and written during this time because it is not correct to call something al-kitab (book) when it is merely in the [people's] memories.
 The word al-kitab signifies a single and united entity and does not apply to a text which is scattered and not collected.
 However, Alan Jones has explored the use of this word in the Quran, finding that there is no evidence that it was used in such a "concrete sense" in reference to the Quran and other scriptures, but instead evidence points to an "abstract meaning".
-He further considers the role of writing among Arabs in the early seventh century and accounts in the Sira of the dictation of parts of the Quran to scribes towards the end of the Medinan period.

-Another argument some Shia and Sunni scholars bring up is the importance that Muhammad attached to the Quran.
-They believe that since Muhammad put so much importance to the Quran he had to have ordered the writing of it during his lifetime.
-For example, Zayd ibn Thabit reported, "We used to record the Quran from parchments in the presence of the Messenger of God."

-Some authors believe that, as long as Muhammad was alive, there was always the expectation of further revelation as well as occasional abrogations.
-Any formal collection of the material already revealed could not properly be considered a complete text.
+It can be accepted that the compilation of existing written material cannot be considered a complete text due to the expectation of additional revelation during Muhammad's lifetime, as well as Naskh accepted of by some scholars..